rhochgraf21/DeepCodeGraph/README.md

 ### Commands

 - **graph**
   Visualize a repository’s dependency graph.
+Graphs are generated using the public [PlantUML server](https://www.plantuml.com/plantuml).

 - **export**
   Export the repository’s structure for further analysis of the agent progress.